Chemotherapy

 This information was developed with help from a range of health professionals and people affected by cancer who have had chemotherapy.
 We thank the reviewers of this booklet:

-• Dr Kate Mahon, Director of Medical Oncology, Chris O’Brien Lifehouse, NSW
+• A/Prof Kate Mahon, Director of Medical Oncology, Chris O’Brien Lifehouse, NSW

-Most chemotherapy drugs have protocols that set out how much and how often to have a drug – you can find information about protocols for chemotherapy at eviQ Cancer Treatments Online.
+Most cancers have treatment protocols that set out which drugs to have, how much and how often.
+You can find information about protocols for chemotherapy online at eviQ.

 The treatment course